stefanspringer1/StepMacro/README.md

 - This macro has an issue with the relocation of compilation errors.
 - Instead of the [Workflow](https://github.com/stefanspringer1/SwiftWorkflow) package used here, the new [Pipeline](https://github.com/stefanspringer1/Pipeline) should be used.
-- For the [Pipeline](https://github.com/stefanspringer1/Pipeline) package, the [PipelineStepMacro](https://github.com/stefanspringer1/PipelineStepMacro) was created.
+- For the [Pipeline](https://github.com/stefanspringer1/Pipeline) package, the [PipelineStepMacro](https://github.com/stefanspringer1/PipelineStepMacro) was created (which does not have the issue with the relocation of compilation errors).
 - The [PipelineStepMacro](https://github.com/stefanspringer1/PipelineStepMacro) is now integrated into the [Pipeline](https://github.com/stefanspringer1/Pipeline) package.

 ---